 Lead a discussion of the book with these questions:

-• How did Sally provide comfort to Lindy, and then, to Willa?
+- How did Sally provide comfort first to Lindy, and then to Willa?

-This reproducible for students will help them check their understanding of the sequence of events from the story.
+- Steps to Freedom: Have students complete the Steps to Freedom Sequencing Activity printable, which will help students check their understanding of the sequence of events from the story.

 - From Start to End: Make a timeline of the events in the doll's life.